 - Wobbly & Shaky Ceiling Fans – Yes, a ceiling fan can cause a fire if it's allowed to run at a high setting while shaking in its mount.
 If your fan isn't secure, it could come loose and expose electrical wiring.
 Ceiling fans can quickly become a fire hazard if left unsecured.

 - Worn Out, Damaged, or Taped-Up Extension Cords – It’s never a good idea to tape up a frayed extension cord.
 If your cord is damaged, it could shock someone or cause an electrical fire, so it is wise to toss out worn electrical cords and invest in a new one that will be safe to use.

 - Ground Fault Circuit Interrupter Outlets That Trip – Also known as GFIs, these outlets are typically found in kitchens and bathrooms and anyplace else where water might be a concern.
 If you have one that is constantly “tripping” (stopping the flow of electricity), you probably have an electrical issue that should not be ignored.
-Give your local electrician a call to investigate.
+Learn more about how to avoid electrical shocks and test your GFCIs here.
+Given the danger of being electrocuted, you should give your local electrician a call to investigate.

 When it comes to anything involving electricity, it is better to be safe than to be sorry.
 Never throw water onto an electrical fire; instead, put out the flames with a fire extinguisher.
 And, when electrical service is needed in Lafayette, New Iberia, or Abbeville, don’t attempt to do it yourself or call a handyman—call Pipes & Plugs for a knowledgeable, licensed electrician to do the job!